platanus/bank-api-gem/README.md

 # BankApi

-BankApi wraps chilean banks web operations.
+BankApi is a gem that wraps chilean banks web operations.
+For now, it can get recent deposits on Banco de Chile accounts.

 ## Installation